hanhanwu/Hanhan_Applied_DataScience/README.md

 * one-hot features
 * decision tree paths as the feature
 * Methods to deal with categorical features
-  * 🚫The most simple label encoding is to convert each uniaque categorical value into a unique number.
-But this might make the machine learning model misunderstand the relationship between these converted numerical values.
+  * The most simple label encoding is to convert each uniaque categorical value into a unique number (use sklearn label encoding).
+But better to check how does the model hadle categorical features
-    * ❌ Better not use this type of converted numerical values to calculate any type of relationship, such as correlation.
+    * [LightGBM offers good accuracy with integer-encoded categorical features.
+LightGBM applies Fisher (1958) to find the optimal split over categories][122]
-    * Instead can use the methods below:
+    * [You can also have categorical features as direct input][123], [but need to specify that as categorical type]
-  * [10+ Built-in Categorical Encoding Methods][37]
+  * Besides, there are other label encoding methods, [10+ Built-in Categorical Encoding Methods][37]
     * [Params for each encoding method][84]
     * [More descriptions of some of the encoding methods][85]
       * Base N creates less dimensions while represent the data effciently, if you choose the proper N